Hospitality and tourism strategic planning business plan for market Premier Inn hotels

 Table of Contents

 Virtual communities on the Internet have proliferated with the increasing participation of individuals and the discussions through the social networking channels, not only about personal matters but also about life in general.
 This includes several kinds of platforms where the specific interest groups collaborate together to discuss and share opinions about the products and services available in the market.
 There is an increasing level of participation due to several factors and mainly because of the motivation of the individuals to analyse the information about the products and services available in the market which now can be easily accessed through the medium of Internet.
 The increasing global proliferation of communication through the Internet has increased the level of information available about the products and services which can be accessed by the customers at a global level.
 Customers are also able to communicate with each other and with the organisation, develop opinions and share their ideas and this enables them to utilise this channel to control and empower the potential customers.
 Many organisations have analysed the potential of the large virtual communities and interest groups which are specific targets for the products and services.
-But along with the advantages of communicating and marketing through virtual communities and social networking sites, the increased level of consumer activity can also undermine the organisation’s inability to control the amount of negative information.
+But along with the advantages of communicating and marketing through virtual communities or Social media marketing and social networking sites, the increased level of consumer activity can also undermine the organisation’s inability to control the amount of negative information.
 It is necessary for any organisation to develop a strategy to proactively manage the content and hence develop their own systems and procedures whereby specific strategies have to be formed in analysing and manipulating the content over virtual networks.

 Social networking media and the associated tools provide individuals with the ability to develop collaboration and communication in the online world.
 According to Gillespie and Morrison, (2001 )similar to other forms of community-based platforms, the social networking platforms are facilitating the creation and sharing of knowledge, information, ideas, opinions and moreover provides the ability for the individuals in an active participation contrary to the other forms of collaborative platforms.
 Yoo, Lee and Bai, (2011) have identified that the active participation and communication facilitated by online and the immediate interaction with the users in the community is one of the contributing factors to the development of online social networking sites.
 The online social networking sites consist of several technological platforms based on multimedia, blogging, sharing etc. Several studies have identified that more individuals are switching to the social networking channels for a variety of motivations.
 Due to the increasing popularity of social media channels and the corresponding ability to influence the individuals behaviour and mind set (Kumar, 2010) many organisations are turning to these channels to communicate their messages in a proactive manner.
-But in order to utilise any kind of social networking sites as a platform of marketing or any organisation, a certain strategy needs to be adopted.
+But in order to utilise any kind of social networking sites as a platform of marketing for any organisation, a certain strategy needs to be adopted.
 There are cases when many organisations have suffered minor and major embarrassments and negative opinion due to the lack of adequate strategy in managing the communications through these platforms.
-One important characteristic of the social media is that it engages the consumer and provides the consumers with an ability to creatively participate in the development of engagement with the organisation as well as with other consumers (Gillespie and Morrison, 2001).
+One important characteristic of the Social media marketing is that it engages the consumer and provides the consumers with an ability to creatively participate in the development of engagement with the organisation as well as with other consumers (Gillespie and Morrison, 2001).
 But since the social media sites as a platform for two-way communication, the organisations should have a proactive strategy in managing the communication and participation of the consumers when utilising this platform for the communication of the messages to the consumers.

 Several research studies have been conducted in order to identify and analyse the participants motivation to utilise the social networking channels other than the direct channels of engagement and communication.
 Yoo, Lee and Bai, (2011) have analysed that the maintenance of relationship with individuals far and wide (those people who are in contact with on a regular basis) and the possibility of anonymity which is required in certain social collaborations are the possible motivations for the individuals to utilise the social networking channels.
 Gray, Matear and Matheson, (2000) have identified that the modern concept of relationship is based on the links and establishment of strong relationship (considered as social capital) as a method for collaborating with each other.
 Moreover from a practical point of view, the ability of individuals to communicate with other individuals with whom they have weak ties and linkages in any easier manner and without the need to develop a strong relationship is one of the important considerations of the communication through social media sites (Bang, 2000).
 The ability of individuals to connect with interest groups and individuals who have common viewpoint and share the knowledge and opinions have contributed to the development of the intellectual capital (Gillespie and Morrison, 2001).